boihien/facebook-mini/README.md

 # Facebook-Mini
 Project that emulates instant messaging feature from facebook messenger.
 Uses socket programming with a server/client template.
-The client interacts with the server and the server verifies the user's actions.
+The client interacts with the server where the server verifies the user's actions.
+There can be multiple clients.

 ## Instructions:
 * Install mininet on Virtual Box